CAB (band)

-CAB is a jazz fusion group founded by Bunny Brunel, Dennis Chambers, and Tony MacAlpine.
+CAB is an American jazz fusion supergroup founded by Bunny Brunel, Dennis Chambers, and Tony MacAlpine.
 Since their formation in 2000, they have released four studio albums and two live albums.
 Their second album, CAB 2, received a nomination for Best Contemporary Jazz Album at the 2002 Grammy Awards.
 Other members who have been a part of CAB include Patrice Rushen, Virgil Donati, David Hirschfelder, and Brian Auger.

 When asked about the band's name, Brunel said: